deanilvincent/deanilvincent.github.io/_posts/2017-06-09-simple-creating-simple-xamarin-forms-crud-app-with-realmdb-and-mvvm-part1.md

 }
 {% endhighlight %}

-6.4 Create a constructor and a method for getting the list of Customer Details
+6.4 Create a constructor for getting the list of Customer Details

 {% highlight ruby linenos %}
 ...